-Suppress the diagnostic identified by num.
-To find the numeric identifier of a --diag suppress=num identifier of a diagnostic message, use the --display\error\number option first in a separate link.
-Then use --diag warning=num to recategorize the diagnostic as a warning.
-You can only alter the severity of discretionary
+--diag_warning=num Categorize the diagnostic identified by num as a warning.
+To find the numeric identifier of a diagnostic message, use the --display_error_number option first in a separate link.
+Then use --diag_warning=num to recategorize the diagnostic as a warning.
+You can only alter the severity of discretionary diagnostics.